bookwyrm-social/documentation/content/using_bookwyrm/posting-statuses.md

 #### Spoiler alerts

 Spoiler alerts (also known as content warnings) are useful to give people a warning before they read a status that might spoil the plot of a book they want to read.
-Usually just putting "contains spoilers" or something similar is sufficient, but you can be more specific.
+Usually just putting "contains spoilers" or something similar is sufficient, but you can be more specific, especially if your status discusses potentially sensitive topics.
-It is good practice to include the book title in the spoiler alert, so readers from other federated platforms (like Mastodon) know what book the status is spoiling.
-You should also add one if your status discusses potentially sensitive topics.

 #### Star ratings